BasedLinux/bsd/doc/manual/source/installation/supported-platforms.md

 # Supported Platforms

-Nix is currently supported on the following platforms:
+Bsd is currently supported on the following platforms:

   - Linux (i686, x86\_64, aarch64).